DIG-Kaust/MLgeoscience/docs/lectures/08_gradopt1.md

 ### Ill-conditioning

 The shape, and more specifically the curvature, of the functional that we wish to minimize affects our ability to quickly and efficiently converge to one of its minima (ideally the global, likely one of the local).
-For nonlinear optimization problems, like those encountered in deep learning, this is mathematically represented its *Hessian* matrix ($\mathbf{H}=\frac{\partial^2 f}{\partial \boldsymbol \theta^2}$).
-An Hessian matrix with large conditioning number (i.e., ratio of the largest and smallest eigenvalues) tends to affect convergence speed of first-order (gradient-based) methods.
+For nonlinear optimization problems, like those encountered in deep learning, this is mathematically represented by the *Hessian* matrix
+($\mathbf{H}=\frac{\partial^2 f}{\partial \boldsymbol \theta^2}$).
+An Hessian matrix with large conditioning number (i.e.,
+ratio of the largest and smallest eigenvalues) tends to affect convergence speed of first-order (gradient-based) methods.